nealcaren/CrisisOpportunity/markdown/stock.md

 The rate of increase of the Negro population, 6.5 per cent in 1920, as compared with 11.2 per cent increase for 1910 would appear to indicate that the Negro population is rapidly approaching a stationary state.
 It is of interest to note that for the decade 1860-1870 the rate of increase was 9.9 per cent, almost as low as for 1920.^[The census estimate of omissions of Negroes in Southern States in census count of 1870 is 512,000.
 See Vol. II., p.
 15, of 1920 census report.]
 The rate of increase for Negroes, 1850-1920, shows great fluctuation, part of which is explained by census revisions.
 The greater part of the difference between the rates of increase in 1850, 1860 and 1870 is due to the sudden change in the status of the Negro as a result of emancipation.
 The Negro was released from the soil and permitted to move about with a freedom and facility which he had not heretofore possessed.
 A somewhat similar state existed in the five years, 1916-1920.
 During this period there occurred the greatest economic and social change which the Negro had experienced since emancipation.
 This change was almost as sudden as that of emancipation and was accompanied by an even greater movement of population.
 The results in both periods because of this sudden change and great movement of population were that many Negroes were probably not enumerated in the census and that birth and death rates were both affected.

-*Per Cent Increase of White and Negro Population, 1850-1920*
+Table: Per Cent Increase of White and Negro Population, 1850-1920

 | Census Years | White |   Negroes      |
 |------------ |-----------------:|-------:|